 Hair thinning can originate from anything.
 However, for the independent senior living community, this is a common occurrence as the rate of hair growth slows down.
-Eventually, your hair fibers will reach a dead end and not regenerate at all.
+Eventually, your hair fibres will reach a dead end and not regenerate at all.
 That said, there could be other underlying factors that may lead to frequent hair loss, and if so, this needs special attention.
-This guide explains some of the common triggers of hair loss and what you can do to slow this down.
+This guide explains some common triggers of hair loss and what you can do to slow this down.

 Common Triggers for Hair Loss in Old Age

 Unfortunately, this is a natural and familiar way in which most seniors begin to experience hair loss.
 It appears in different forms.
 In most cases, families may share a recurrent pattern of baldness once they reach a certain age.
 Unfortunately, no treatment method has been identified to treat this kind of hair loss fully.

 2. Health Conditions

 It is common for seniors to have a low immune system in old age.
 This makes them susceptible to diseases and other severe chronic illnesses, not forgetting depression.
 In most cases, these chronic illnesses are the ones that trigger hair loss since they affect the normal metabolism of the body and also trigger hormonal imbalances.
 Some of the most common chronic diseases include:

 As earlier explained, it will be hard not to be under any medication as you get older.
 Some of the common hair loss medications are used to treat cancer, depression, gout, amongst others.
 Unfortunately, some of these medications lead to hair loss.
 The worst thing is that some of these prescribed medications are inevitable, and you can’t discontinue them without a doctor’s approval.